Mayor Madden addresses public’s concerns after rise in shootings

 To deter crime, neighbors have expressed frustration that city cameras haven’t been installed and have complained that adequate street lighting isn’t available.

 “We took an inventory of the lighting in the city and passed that along to National Grid, and they are working to replace or repair street lights that are not functioning,” Madden said.
 “We’re all frustrated by the lack of resources to reinvest into the community.
-A government moves slowly, unfortunately, it’s difficult to push that process,” Madden said.
+A government moves slowly, unfortunately, it’s difficult to push that process.”

 The mayor said there’s a misconception about what some have called a “Tale of Two Cities.”
 Many residents note the bustling downtown compared to the city’s more impoverished neighborhoods.